Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** To make something possible.
 **Sentence:** The new software will enable us to finish the task faster.
 **Conversation:**
-A – Can we start now?
+A – Can we start now
 B – Yes, the new system will enable us to work more efficiently.

 ### Word: Enthusiasm